What I’ve learned from making two career changes

 My second (messier!) career change

-By the time I quit, I was in full-blown burnout.
-But I didn’t know what else I could do.
-Although I was quite firm on what I didn’t want to be doing anymore, this time I didn’t have a long-held dream propelling me forward.
+By the time I quit, I was in full-blown burnout but I didn’t know what else I could do.
+Although I was quite firm on what I didn’t want in my career anymore, this time I didn’t have a long-held dream propelling me forward.
+I just knew I wanted better balance in my life and I wanted to try some new things.
+But I had no clear vision or goal about what my next chapter could be.

-It turns out this is a common experience for aspiring career changers and why many people get stuck – often it’s not because of financial reasons or the need to reskill, but because they don’t know what it is they want to do.
+It turns out this is a common experience among aspiring career changers and why many people get stuck – often it’s not because of financial reasons or the need to reskill, but because they don’t know what it is they want to do.

 Getting unstuck